Tuesday, September 01, 2015

 If there was one racer I adored on my old Atari ST, it was Lotus Esprit Turbo Challenge.
 The semi-realistic physics helped to make it utterly addictive without ever crossing over into boring old simulator land.
 It has such amazing graphics, almost an arcade-like quality, with fun gameplay that was both exciting and challenging.

-Lotus 2 offers more of the same excitement but is quite different from the original in a number of ways.
-Firstly, we aren't racing a set number of laps around a typical circuit as there are checkpoints to reach during a road trip across the lush American continent in our flashy car!
+Lotus 2 offers more of the same excitement but is different from the original in several ways.
+Firstly, we aren't racing a set number of laps around a circuit, as there are checkpoints to reach during a road trip across the lush American continent in our flashy car!
 Also, don't drool, but the entire screen is now used!

-Hey, you wanna see a cool screenshot with blue skies and an open road.
-Hmm, this is pure road trip...
+Do you wanna see a cool screenshot with blue skies and an open road?
+Let's road trip...

 Vroom!!
 The roads are absolutely superb to provide a thrilling challenge!